c3d/xl/doc/HANDBOOK_1-syntax.md

 The syntax file uses a few special names:

+* `INFIX`, `PREFIX`, `POSTFIX` and `BLOCK` introduce sections that declare the operators of the respective types.
+* `COMMENT` and `TEXT` specify delimiters for comments and long text respectively.
+* `SYNTAX` introduces a child syntax.
+It is followed by the name of a syntax file, and then by an opening and closing symbol for that syntax.
+* `BINARY` specifies the names that introduce binary data.
+The default syntax file uses `bits`.
+The syntax for binary data can take one of two forms: either a very large integer constant in big-endian format, as in `bits 16#000102030405060708090A0B0C0D0E0F`, or the name of a file, as in `bits "image.png"`.
 * `NEWLINE` is used to represent the infix operators that separates individual source code lines.
 * `STATEMENT` is the precedence that delimits